Estimated reading time: 9 minutes

 5. What equipment should I bring with me?

 It depends on the season and what you’ll be doing in Nepal.
 However, some essentials include sunscreen, hats, insect repellent, and warm clothes for the colder months.
-If you are trekking in the Himalayan mountain, you should look for the trekking equipment checklist.
+If you are trekking in the Himalayan mountains, you should look for the trekking equipment checklist.

 6. What’s the currency in Nepal?